jenbird/neighbourhood-map/README.md

 # Neighbourhood Map

 Udacity Google Scholarship Phase 2 Project 8 - React app using APIs.
 This was the final project of the Nanodegree.
+The site has been deployed to [Heroku](https://london-sushi-neighbourhood-map.herokuapp.com/), is live and is using config vars to hold API keys.

 ## Table of Contents